ChiaWeiKuo/chiaweikuo.github.io/_pages/Research.md

 My research falls into five areas, as follows.

 # 1. Computational Fluid Dynamics
-- _Developing a new two-phase flow C++ solver for high-fidelity atomization simulations_
+- _Developing a new two-phase flow C++ solver for performing high-fidelity spray simulations_
-- _Implementations of compressible pressure equation and energy equation into the new two-phase flow solver_
+- _Developing new numerical algorithms for two-phase compressible pressure and energy calculations_
-- _Performing highly resolved spray simulations using realistic engineering nozzle configuration_
+- _Performing high-fidelity atomization simulations using realistic engineering nozzle configuration_
 - _Performance evaluation of the adaptive mesh refinement solver interDyMFoam_
 - _Downwash flow analysis of unmanned aerial vehicle_
-- _Verification of Lagrangain equation of motion under low-Weber number conditions_
+- _Verification of Lagrangian equation of motion under low-Weber number conditions_

 # 2. Modeling of Two-Phase Flows